Hoy te tengo algo muy especial… (Today, I have something very special for you…) A video that’s entirely about conjugating the verb tener (to have)!

 - ____ ganas de salir.
 (I feel like going out.)

-If you leave your answer in the comments, I’ll make sure to check them!
+If you leave your answers in the comments, I’ll make sure to check them!